AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

 ## How to uninstall AdGuard VPN for iOS

-If you decided to delete AdGuard VPN for iOS, find its icon on the Home Screen and hold it.
+If you have decided to delete AdGuard VPN for iOS, find and hold its icon on the home screen.
 In the menu that opens, tap *Remove App*.

 ![Uninstall *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/quick-action-menu.png)